Edward Gorey: Career

 Gorey's illustrated (and sometimes wordless) books, with their vaguely ominous air and ostensibly Victorian and Edwardian settings, have long had a cult following.
 He made a notable impact on the world of theater with his designs for the 1977 Broadway revival of Dracula, for which he won the Tony Award for Best Costume Design and was nominated for the Tony Award for Best Scenic Design.
-In 1980, Gorey became particularly well-known for his animated introduction to the PBS series Mystery!
+In 1980, Gorey became particularly well known for his animated introduction to the PBS series Mystery!
 In the introduction of each Mystery! episode, host Vincent Price would welcome viewers to "Gorey Mansion".

 Because of the settings and style of Gorey's work, many people have assumed he was British; in fact, he only left the U.S. once, for a visit to the Scottish Hebrides.
 In later years, he lived year-round in Yarmouth Port, Massachusetts, on Cape Cod, where he wrote and directed numerous evening-length entertainments, often featuring his own papier-mâché puppets, an ensemble known as Le Theatricule Stoique.
-The first of these productions, Lost Shoelaces, premiered in Woods Hole, Massachusetts on August 13, 1987.
+The first of these productions, Lost Shoelaces, premiered in Woods Hole, Massachusetts, on August 13, 1987.
 The last was The White Canoe: an Opera Seria for Hand Puppets, for which Gorey wrote the libretto, with a score by the composer Daniel James Wolf.
-Based on Thomas Moore's poem The Lake of the Dismal Swamp, the opera was staged after Gorey's death and directed by his friend, neighbor, and longtime collaborator Carol Verburg, with a puppet stage made by his friends and neighbors, the noted set designers Herbert Senn and Helen Pond.
+The opera, which was based on Thomas Moore's poem The Lake of the Dismal Swamp, was performed under the direction of Carol Verburg, a close friend and neighbor of the artist, after Gorey died.
+Herbert Senn and Helen Pond, two renowned set designers, created a puppet stage for the opera.
 In the early 1970s, Gorey wrote an unproduced screenplay for a silent film, The Black Doll.

-After Gorey's death, one of his executors, Andreas Brown, turned up a large cache of unpublished work - complete and incomplete.
+After Gorey's death, one of his executors, Andreas Brown, turned up a large cache of unpublished work, both complete and incomplete.
 Brown described the find as "ample material for many future books and for plays based on his work".